JENNIFER L. PING, MCM

 BA 1995, History

-Prior to joining BPAG and BGS Ping served as principal of both Bose Ping Governmental Strategies and Tabbert Hahn Ping Global Strategies where she assisted clients in several capacities, including lobbying and legislative monitoring, issue management, administrative and regulatory affairs, government procurement contracts and other client advocacy matters.
+Prior to joining Krieg Devault, Ping served as principal of both Bose Ping Governmental Strategies and Tabbert Hahn Ping Global Strategies where she assisted clients in several capacities, including lobbying and legislative monitoring, issue management, administrative and regulatory affairs, government procurement contracts and other client advocacy matters.

-Ping is vice chairwoman for the Marion County Republican Central Committee and vice chairwoman of the 7th Indiana Congressional District for the Indiana State Republican Party as well as the past president of the Indiana Federation of Republican Women.
-Ping was an elected delegate to the 2008 and 2012 National Republican Convention and served as co-chair, Indiana Women for McCain.
-She additionally served as the chair of the Women for Pence 2012 Governor Campaign.
-In 2003, she was an Indiana Woman Visionary Award nominee for her leadership with the Indiana Schools SMART Partnership.
+Ping is treasurer for State Auditor Tera Klutz of Indiana campaign.
+She served as the first female elected as chairwoman of the Marion County Republican Party.
+Ping was campaign chair and finance chair for the Sue Ellspermann for Lieutenant Governor Campaign.
+For 10 years she was vice chairwoman for the Marion County Republican Central Committee and vice chairwoman of the 7th Indiana Congressional District for the Indiana State Republican Party.
+Ping also was the Chairwoman for Women for Pence Coalition for Indiana Governor Mike Pence.
+She is past president of the Indiana Federation of Republican Women.
+She was elected three times to serve as a delegate for the National Republican Convention and in 2008 was the co-chair of Indiana Women for McCain.
 She is a 2006 graduate of the Richard G. Lugar Excellence in Public Service Series and in 2006 was the Republican candidate for Marion County Auditor.
 Ping served four years on the Marion County Alcohol Board.